 Yeast infection

-Vaginal yeast infections, or vaginal candidiasis, are an incredibly common condition caused by the overgrowth of the fungus Candida in the vagina.
-The most common symptoms of a yeast infection are:
+Yeast infections, or vaginal candidiasis, are an incredibly common condition caused by the overgrowth of a naturally occuring fungus called Candida in the vagina — most commonly, Candida albicans.
+The most common symptoms of a vaginal yeast infection are:

 Cytolytic vaginosis